Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: Related Work

 \subsection{Eye-based Emotion Recognition}

 Eye-based emotion recognition has emerged as a promising alternative to facial or EEG-based approaches \cite{hickson2019eyemotion}.
-Compared with EEG-based methods, it offers a more convenient and comfortable experience, and unlike facial analysis, it remains effective when the face is partially occluded (e.g., by masks or VR headsets) or when privacy concerns restrict full-face data use.
-Recent studies have shifted toward single-eye observations to overcome camera synchronisation and bandwidth constraints in binocular setups~\cite{wu2020emo}.
+Compared with EEG-based methods, it offers a more convenient and comfortable user experience, and unlike facial analysis, it remains effective when the face is partially occluded (e.g., by masks or VR headsets) or when privacy concerns restrict full-face data usage.
+Recent studies have shifted toward single-eye observations to overcome camera synchronization and bandwidth constraints in binocular setups~\cite{wu2020emo}.
 To ensure reliable perception under challenging motion and lighting conditions, Zhang \textit{et al.} \cite{zhang2023blink} employed event cameras to capture the eye region and proposed an ANN-SNN hybrid network for joint frame–event processing.
 Han \textit{et al.} \cite{han2025hierarchical} designed a hierarchical event–RGB fusion framework for multi-scale semantics integration.
-Although these multimodal methods achieve high accuracy, they require handling both frame and event streams, resulting in large and complex networks.
-Wan \textit{et al.} \cite{wan2025eye} proposed a sparse transformer for event-based single-eye emotion recognition, but still relied on a large network.
-Wang \textit{et al.} \cite{wang2024apprenticeship} distilled a large ANN–SNN teacher network into a unimodal SNN, reducing computation but depending on manually designed architectures that limit adaptability and efficiency.
+Although these multimodal methods achieve high accuracy, they require handling both frame and event streams, resulting in large and computationally intensive networks.
+To improve efficiency, Wan \textit{et al.} \cite{wan2025eye} proposed a sparse transformer for event-based single-eye emotion recognition; however, the model still relies on a relatively large architecture.
+Wang \textit{et al.} \cite{wang2024apprenticeship} distilled a large ANN–SNN teacher network into a unimodal SNN, reducing computation cost but depending on manually designed architectures that limit adaptability and efficiency.